yarastouhi/MiniShell/README.md

 ## Overview

 MiniShell is a lightweight UNIX-like shell built in C, designed to execute commands, manage processes, and support inter-process communication.
-The project was developed as part of COEN 346 - Operating Systems.

 ## Features